Elxse/youtube-playlist-to-spotify/README.md

 * update an existing spotify playlist
 * since I listen to korean songs, you can sometimes find the song name or artist in both korean and english, but in Spotify they are often listed in english so there is another script to delete any unecessary characters from the song title or artist.

-This small and fun project was an opportunity to manipulate Youtube Data API and Spotify Web API for the first time!
+This small and fun project was an opportunity to manipulate the Youtube Data API and Spotify Web API for the first time!

 ## Technologies
 * [Youtube Data API]